 When we remove all the metal in back teeth we remove the metal, all the underlying decay and evident fractures.
 All healthy natural tooth structure is left intact.
 It is not cut out.
 We take an impression of the defects and our laboratory makes ceramic replacements.
 These are then fused to the remaining natural tooth structure with adhesives.
 These teeth are now as strong as natural teeth (sometimes stronger) and were restored in the most conservative manner.

-Why can’t I just wait until my teeth break or hurt, and then I have them fixed?
+Why can’t I just wait until my teeth break or hurt and then have them fixed?

 Yes, you could.
 And many people do this.
 But, once teeth begin to fail, or have fractured, many times the subsequent dental work is more extensive and expensive than if these same teeth were restored and reinforced earlier.
 In restoring these teeth earlier, we can avoid future root canal therapy, extraction, surgery, and bridges.
 The savings in money, time, and aggravation can be enormous.